Eurydice – The Lost Love of Orpheus

 Ovid’s “Metamorphoses”

 Written in 8 AD, “Metamorphoses” is a narrative poem by the Roman poet Ovid, who is known for his love poems and mythological narratives.
-In this work, he retells the story of Orpheus and Eurydice, emphasizing the heart-wrenching moment Orpheus loses Eurydice for the second time.
+In this work, he retells the story of Orpheus and Eurydice, emphasizing the heart-wrenching moment Orpheus loses her for the second time.

 Quote: “Eurydice, dying now a second time, uttered no complaint against her husband.
 What was there to complain of, but that she had been loved?”